florianmahner/object-dimensions/docs/README.md

 ## Extracting Triplets

 We can pass arguments to the all python scripts using a `config.toml` file.
 A couple of example config files are provided in `./configs`.
-To extract triplets from DNN representations we can for example call:
+To extract triplets from DNN representations we can for example call.
+See [tomlparse](https://github.com/florianmahner/tomlparse) for more details on how to use TOML files with the argparse module.

 ```bash
 python tripletize.py --config "./configs/tripletize.toml"